My alternate title was too long: How your major strength is your main weakness, and what you can do about it.

 Let me illustrate such a strength in the life of the patriarch, Jacob.

 Jacob was born holding on to the heel of his older twin brother, Esau (Genesis 25:26).
-That’s how he got his name: “he grasps the heel,” or, by extension, “supplanter” – one who trips up or overthrows.
+That’s how he got his name: “he grasps the heel,” or, by extension, “supplanter,” maybe even a “cheat”—one who trips up or overthrows.

 Jacob was a master of deals to gain status and wealth.
+Every human he dealt with felt cheated.
 He was determined to get what he wanted.
-Then, as now, this ability is viewed as a natural and enviable strength.
+Then, as now, this ability is viewed as a natural and desirable strength.

 How can your major strength be your greatest weakness?

-The simple answer is: Because your strength gets in the way of experiencing God’s best!
+The simple answer is: Your strength gets in the way of experiencing God’s best!

 Despite these divine gifts, Jacob continued to default to his strength and turn everything into an opportunity to gain status, a bride, and wealth.

-Jacob’s major strength became his greatest weakness because it got in the way of Jacob experiencing God’s best.
+Jacob’s major strength became his most significant weakness because it got in the way of Jacob experiencing God’s best.

 Jacob’s crisis is recorded in Genesis 32.
 This is one of my favorite scenes in the Bible.
-Take a moment to read it.
+Please take a moment to read it.

 News reaches Jacob: Esau “is coming to meet you, and four hundred men are with him” (32:6).